gridbugs/gridbugs.org/content/blog/fixing-my-old-os-assignment-with-machine-code-hacks/index.md

 The ASCII representation of the data confirms that we're in the right place.

-The game is that all the changes to the binary must be made by updating values in-place.
+The game is that all the changes to the binary file must be made by updating values in-place.
 It's not possible to insert new bytes between existing bytes, nor to remove bytes.
 This is because parts of the code will refer to other parts of the code and static data (like these IP addresses) by their relative offset from one